ES EN

 Left: “The feeling of freezing cold water flowing down my back, drawn from memory."
 Right: "The feeling of a hot shower.”

-(Images: nottellingunosytwat, in these two posts on the online debate platform Reddit/Synesthesia.
+(Images: nottellingunosytwat, in these two posts on the Synesthesia subReddit.
 2020.)

-Acupuncture and massage can sometimes trigger colour experiences.
+Acupuncture and massage can sometimes trigger colour experiences, more likely hypnagogic than synesthetic

 “I had acupunture, and when I closed my eyes I saw a oval red form in my right eye.
 After some time it turned to grey and white. (…) I also have had different colors show in my eyes (when closed), when having a massage.”